usdigitalresponse/fresh-approach-mapping/README.md

 ## About

-This is a React app using [react leaflet](https://react-leaflet.js.org/) to display food distribution data using [Netlify Functions](https://www.netlify.com/products/functions/)
+This is a prototype React app using [react leaflet](https://react-leaflet.js.org/) to display food distribution data using [Netlify Functions](https://www.netlify.com/products/functions/)

 ## Getting Started as a Collaborator